 But as a SUITCASE???

-There are several companies who have made transparent luggage over the past 5 years or so, although it doesn’t look like most of them are still making them.
+Several companies have made transparent luggage over the past 5 years or so, although it doesn’t look like most of them are still making them.
 Which goes to show just how much of an unpopular idea it is.

 And if you don’t own one, what do you think of them?
 Best idea ever?
 Or just…stupid?